Michelle McCool: Developmental territories and training (2004–2006)

 McCool first came to World Wrestling Entertainment (WWE) as a competitor in the 2004 WWE Diva Search, losing to Christy Hemme.
 Although she was eliminated, WWE signed her to a three-year deal in November.
 She quickly began appearing in backstage segments on SmackDown! portraying a fitness trainer and teaching various wrestlers stretches.
-She wrestled in her first SmackDown! match, teaming with The Big Show to defeat Dawn Marie and René Duprée on March 3, 2005.
+She wrestled in her first SmackDown! match, teaming with Big Show to defeat Dawn Marie and René Duprée on March 3, 2005.
 McCool made her singles debut match on March 24, losing to Marie.
 A few months later, McCool became a part of the feud between MNM (Johnny Nitro and Joey Mercury) and Heidenreich when she defended Heidenreich against MNM's manager Melina's verbal attacks.
 In a match on June 30, Melina defeated McCool by pinning her with the illegal aid of the ring ropes as leverage.

 McCool was then sent to WWE's developmental facility, Deep South Wrestling (DSW), where she wrestled, performed interviews, hosted segments, and provided color commentary.
 While in DSW, she was hospitalized after having an allergic reaction to a prescribed medication and was temporarily sidelined to recover.
 Eventually, she started to train in WWE's other developmental territory, Ohio Valley Wrestling (OVW).
 While in OVW, she began managing the duo of Amish Roadkill and K.C.
 James.